 In addition to the usual faculty-proposed formats (described below), we plan to offer at least one workshop on a focused topic:

-The dates of the seminar will be announced by early February.
+May 2018 dates are May 15-17, Tuesday-Thursday.
 Each participant will receive a stipend of $100 per day and lunch.
 If you have questions, please contact Sharon Morris (email@example.com).
 You can register for the workshop online at: http://forms.wm.edu/32418

 About "May" Seminars

 Individual and group proposals are welcome.
 Participating faculty will be paid according to the traditional rubric of $100/day or $500 for a five-day seminar, for up to eight faculty per seminar.
 One faculty member should be designated as the seminar leader.
 This person will take responsibility for working with the CLA staff on scheduling and submitting a brief final report with the CLA on the outcomes of the seminar.

 We are open to a variety of seminar models.
 Some examples include: